Sheraton Kaanapali Maui Nui Luau

-Social Distancing measures are currently in place at this luau.
-Some elements that were interactive like the imu ceremony and the demonstrations of Hawaiian crafts will now be done from the stage while guests are seated at their tables.
-There may be some menu changes also, but you will be served a generous Hawaiian feast served family style at your private table!
+Some social distancing measures are still in place at this luau.
+Some elements that were interactive like the imu ceremony and the demonstrations of Hawaiian crafts are still being done from the stage while guests are seated at their tables.
+Overall though the experience is getting pretty close to "back to normal" following the pandemic!

 GPS Address: 2605 Ka'anapali Parkway, Lahaina, HI 96761 Click to view map